-Provided for a deduction against income earned for state income tax purposes for amounts contributed to a catastrophe savings account as follows:
+Provided an income tax deduction for amounts contributed to a catastrophe savings account as follows:

 - (1) Provides limits for amounts that may be contributed based on the taxpayer's deductible.
 If the taxpayer contributes more than the limit, the excess amount must be withdrawn from the account and included in income in the year of withdrawal. - (2) A distribution from the account must be included in the taxpayer's income unless it is used to cover qualified catastrophe expenses. - (3) No amount is included in income if the qualified catastrophe expenses during the taxable year are greater than the aggregate distributions during the taxable year. - (4) If aggregate distributions exceed qualified catastrophe expenses, the amount otherwise included in income must be reduced by the amount of the distributions for qualified expenses. - (5) Tax paid pursuant to a taxable distribution must be increased by 2.5% of the amount included in income.
-However, the additional tax does not apply if the taxpayer no longer owns a residence which qualifies or the distribution is from a self-insured's account and is made on or after the date on which the taxpayer attains 70.
+However, the additional tax does not apply if the taxpayer no longer owns a residence which qualifies or the distribution is from a self-insured's account and is made on or after the date on which the taxpayer reaches 70 years of age.

-Amended Sections 40-18-14 and 40-18-21, Code of Alabama 1975, regarding individual income taxes to:
+Amended Sections 40-18-14 and 40-18-21, Code of Alabama 1975, as amended, regarding individual income taxes to: